 But where'd the fire come from?
 I look down at the blaze now surrounding the dojo... and I see movement.
 A person-sized chunk of debris tumbling out of the building, wrapped in flame- No, wait, that's Paula!
 And she's on fire!
 Crap!

-I'm only on a second story building, so I swing over the side, hang by my arms, then drop to the ground.
+I'm only atop a two-story building, so I swing over the side, hang by my arms, then drop to the ground.
 My shoulder really doesn't like that maneuver, but the pain is just a distant fact, not a present reality.
 I'm too busy rushing up the alley to skid to a stop beside Paula, where I whip off my coat and start trying to smother the flames.
 She shoves me away before I make any progress, then turns to face the burning building as though she can't feel the flames consuming her as she stands there.
 I start to approach again, but she holds out her arms toward the dojo and the flames surge up around her into a column of fire stretching sixty feet into the sky.
 I glance back at the building as the column starts to fade and realize that it's not on fire anymore.
 And within a couple seconds, neither is Paula.
 She's just standing there covered in soot staring at the scorched walls.
 It takes a few moments before I realize that beneath the soot is just tattered remnants of clothes.
 Whelp, good thing I've already got my coat at the ready.
 I wrap it around her carefully.
 "You're not hurt?"

 "Lucky you.
 My superpower makes me want to puke every time it kicks in."